Teacher video: Les planètes

 This video is part of Kapow Primary’s French scheme – vocabulary.
 It supports pupils in developing both their grammatical understanding and their confidence in constructing longer sentences.
 By revisiting vocabulary from the earlier European Space Agency video and practising with adjectives such as big, small, hot, and cold, children consolidate their detective skills while applying language rules in context.
 The approach encourages independence, collaboration, and creativity, providing a clear bridge between language learning and science.

-French, Upper key stage 2, Year 5, Unit 2: Space exploration – in French, Lesson 3: Comparing planets in French
+French, key stage 2, Year 5, Unit 2: Space exploration – in French, Lesson 3: Comparing planets in French